This Bow Back Knit Top for Girls is a free pdf pattern and sewing tutorial.

 If you don’t have a cover stitch machine for your knit hems, you have a couple of options…

 - Leave it unhemmed.
-Some knits are thick and sturdy enough that this looks fine.
+Some knits are thick and sturdy enough that they look fine.

 - Use a zig-zag stitch.
 I use the zig-zag frequently and if you can get a perfect thread match on a solid fabric, the stitches just disappear.